kammitama5/kammitama5.github.io/_posts/2019-12-14-Saturday-December-14th.md

  <img src="/images/neurips19_small/swag.png" width="300">

 ## My realization
-- There were a couple times in the conference where I thought "my lab does better work than this?
-Why is this funded by *insert large corporation*?"
+- There were a couple times in the conference where I thought "my lab does more interesting work than this!
+Why is this funded by
+  *insert large corporation*? in industry?"
 With much chutzpah after a keynote, and a speaker surrounded by a crowd, I spoke to the keynote speaker and told him about some of the things my lab was doing, and he said "that sounds like something I'd very much be interested in!
 Please email me".
 - There was also another time in which an invited speaker in my Privacy ML track literally showed research from our lab,